NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/GI.rst

 The **GI** tab allows the user to provide information about the building and the units the user will work with.
 The widget contains the following four frames, as shown in :numref:`figGI`.

 #. **Building Information**: Collects general information about the building.
-This includes the name, type, and year of construction.
+This includes the name of the building.

 #. **Properties**: Collects information about the number of stories, width, depth, plan area and height of the building.